getpelican/pelican/docs/settings.rst

 ``*_URL`` and ``*_SAVE_AS`` variables use Python's format strings.
-These variables allow you to place your articles in a location such as ``{slug}/index.html`` and link to them as ``{slug}`` for clean URLs (see example).
+These variables allow you to place your articles in a location such as ``{slug}/index.html`` and link to them as ``{slug}`` for clean URLs (see example below).
 These settings give you the flexibility to place your articles and pages anywhere you want.

 .. note::
     If you specify a ``datetime`` directive, it will be substituted using the